qub Protocol Specification

 9.1 Rationale

-Qubs are stored permanently on Arweave.
-Authorship signatures must remain unforgeable indefinitely.
-This makes post-quantum signatures (ML-DSA-65) preferable over classical schemes (Ed25519), whose security may degrade within the qub’s permanent lifetime.
+Qubs are stored in permanent storage.
+Authorship signatures must remain unforgeable indefinitely, which is why v1.0 uses the post-quantum ML-DSA-65 scheme (FIPS 204) rather than a classical scheme whose security may degrade within the qub’s permanent lifetime.

 9.2 Algorithm Registry